barionleg/Xipho/ezstream.md

 ## Contact

-The current maintainer of ezstream is Moritz Grimm (`mdgrimm at gmx dot net`).
+The current maintainer of ezstream is Moritz Grimm (`mgrimm at mrsserver dot net`).
 </div>